Must-knows about your journey between France and Switzerland

 Regional border-crossing buses

-In addition, there are regional and local buses that arrange for transport between nearby French and Swiss towns and villages.
+In addition, there are regional and local buses between France and Switzerland that are part of regular public transport.
 An example is the bus from the airport in France to Basel.
-Likewise, there are frequent buses between Geneva and nearby French towns, such as Annemasse and the towns on the southern Fench shore of Lake Geneva.
+Likewise, there are frequent buses between Geneva and nearby French towns, such as Annemasse and the towns on the southern French shore of Lake Geneva.

 These can all be found in the Swiss timetable.